awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "Using an action with a wildcard (*) and NotResource can be overly permissive because it can allow iam:PassRole permissions on multiple resources.
-We recommend that you specify resource ARNs instead.
+We recommend that you specify resource ARNs instead."
-"
 ```

 **Resolving the security warning**